DataStax-Academy/data-modeling-investment-data/step4.md

 <div class="step-title">Design query Q1</div>

-✅ Find information about all networks; order by name (asc):
+✅ Find information about all investment accounts of a user with username `joe`:

 <details>
   <summary>Solution</summary>

 ```
-SELECT name, description,
+SELECT *
-       region, num_sensors
-FROM networks
+FROM accounts_by_user
-WHERE bucket = 'all';
+WHERE username = 'joe';
 ```

 </details>